 Honorable mention

-While attempting to take a picture of a few people skateboarding, I underestimated my distance and snapped this really lovely and blurry shot of a tree branch.
+While trying to take a picture of skateboarders, I underestimated my distance and snapped this really lovely and blurry shot of a tree branch.
 The colors and abstract nature of this picture made it one of my favorites.

 Final Thoughts

-I was pleasantly surprised by the amazing colors and tones captured by this camera.
-It will take some time to get use to the delicate nature of film photography, as I am so use to digital.
-The ability to reference an image so I can adjust until it is just right is something that I’ve definitely become dependent on with my canon.
+I was pleasantly surprised by the amazing colors and tones captured by this camera, but it will take some time to get use to the delicate nature of film photography.
+The ability to reference an image so I can adjust until it’s just right is something that I’ve definitely become dependent on with my canon.
 However, there is an excitement in the mystery and trust that comes with film.
-As I work on my 2nd roll of film, I hope to capture some creative and interesting subjects, overall this first roll has been enjoyable and rewarding.
+As I work on my 2nd roll of film, I hope to capture some creative and interesting subjects.
+Overall, this first roll has been enjoyable and rewarding.
 See you in the next one!